OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

   "action":"allowed"

 Action is set to "allowed" unless a rule used the "drop" action and Suricata is in IPS mode, or when the rule used the "reject" action.
+It is important to note that this does not necessarily indicate the final verdict for a given packet or flow, since one packet may match on several rules.

 It can also contain information about Source and Target of the attack in the alert.source and alert.target field if target keyword is used in the signature.